 Time on their hands.
-The Counsel to the Vice President (of the U.S.) wrote a demand letter to the operator of whitehouse.org asking that it remove this fictitious bio of the VP’s wife, Mrs. Cheney.
+The Counsel to the Vice President (of the U.S.) wrote a demand letter to the operator of whitehouse.org asking that it remove this fictitious bio of the VP’s wife, this letter to the folks at whitehouse.org for running this fictictious bio of Mrs. Cheney.
 Some might view the fake bio to be political speech.
 The VP’s lawyer believes that the disclaimer indicating that the website is a parody is insufficent.
 They’re probably bummed about the clown-nose photo as well.
 Perhaps VP Cheney has coulrophobia.

 Go to the site – you be the judge.